ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/data-processing/chyt/reference/performance.md

 Erasure coding is intended for "cold" tables.
 In erasure coding, data takes up less disk space, but this has a negative impact on the read speed of such data:
 1. Each chunk is divided into 16 (or 9 depending on the coding algorithm) parts, which increases the amount of metainformation (point 1).
-2. Data is stored in one copy, so reading cannot be paralleled (point 2).
+2. Data is stored as a single copy, so parallel reading isn't possible (point 2).
 3. If the disk on the node is loaded, you cannot switch to read data from another node.
 And since the chunk is divided into 16 parts, the probability that reading at least one of them will freeze greatly increases.
 4. If data is unavailable due to a cluster node failure, it must be restored.
 This is a rather long and resource-consuming process. (points 2, 4?).

 As a result, it takes much longer to read erasure-coded data and reading latency becomes more likely and less predictable. **We strongly do not recommend** building dashboards or making other regular queries on top of erasure-coded data.

 ### Data storage format { #optimize_for }
-Data in {{product-name}} tables can be stored both in row-by-row (`optimize_for=lookup`) and column-by-column (`optimize_for=scan`) formats.
+Data in {{product-name}} tables can be stored both in row-based (`optimize_for=lookup`) and columnar (`optimize_for=scan`) formats.

-{% note warning "Attention!" %}
+{% note warning "Attention" %}

-ClickHouse is a column-oriented DBMS, so we highly recommend using column-by-column storage.
+ClickHouse is a column-oriented DBMS, so we highly recommend using columnar storage.

 {% endnote %}

-Column-by-column data storage has the following advantages:
+Columnar data storage has the following advantages:
-- Converting data into CH format from {{product-name}} column-by-column format is many times (if not dozens of times) more efficient than from row-by-row format (point 6).
+- Converting data into CH format from the {{product-name}} columnar format is many times (if not dozens of times) more efficient than from row-based format (point 6).
-- When storing data on a column-by-column basis, only the requested columns will be read during the query. (points 2, 3, and 4).
+- When columnar storage, only the requested columns will be read during the query. (points 2, 3, and 4).
-- Data stored on a column-by-column basis is better compressed, so it takes up less space (points 2, 3).
+- Columnar stored data is better compressed, so it takes up less space (points 2, 3).

 {% note info %}